Expanding opportunities of season-long row covers in cucurbit production using native pollinators

 Plant growth under the row covers was observed to be quicker and more vigorous, especially in early season.
 Squash bugs and cucumber beetles were often observed on the outside of the covers, unable to access the plants.
 Pollination by released squash bees under the covers appeared to be very good and evidence of nesting was observed.
 Powdery mildew and sunscald appeared to be less impact to plants under the covers.
 Results of plots covered with Remay and low hoops not reported here or included in statistical analysis.

 Row covers generally worked well to keep pests from entering fields; Teff provided good weed suppression.
 Pollination appeared very good under covers using released squash bees.
 Plant growth and canopy establishment was much quicker under the row covers.
-Despite spaying of open plots, marketable yields were not distinguishable.
-On the organic partner farm, some varieties only produced marketable yields under this system.
+Despite spaying of open plots, marketable yields were either not distinguishable or lower than those under covers.
+On organic partner farms, some varieties only produced marketable yields under this system.

 Educational & Outreach Activities